The definition, meaning and origin of traditional weights and measures.

 10 lines.
 1000 thou. or mils.
 Width of man's thumb, length of 3 barley corns (Anglo-Saxon).

 3 inches.
 Width of man's palm.
+(Also, slang term for hiding in a hand or stealing.)

 4 inches.
 Width of man's hand; used for height of horse at its withers (shoulders).
 Formerly, approx. 5 inches.